dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 | ❌ | Fingerprint Reader |

 # Installation
-If you are new to Hackintosh, please read through the entire [OpenCore Guide](https://dortania.github.io/OpenCore-Install-Guide/).
+If you are new to Hackintosh, please read through the entire [OpenCore macOS Installation Guide](https://dortania.github.io/OpenCore-Install-Guide/).
 I shall be making references to several portions of it.

 >  All disclaimers in the OpenCore Guide and any other guide in this post duly apply.

 ## Need to know
 Knowledge in this section will help you debug issues quickly and potentially prevent future challenges.
 - #### Extensible Firmware Interface (EFI)
   Following the widespread adoption of Unified Extensible Firmware Interface (UEFI) by PC manufacturers as the standard interface between operating systems and their corresponding hardware, PCs can now boot directly from nonvolatile storage devices instead of a read-only chip embedded on their motherboard.
 The boot files are located in the first partition of a GPT-formatted storage device, which is known as the EFI System Partition (or ESP).
 The switch to UEFI vastly increases boot speed, the amount of external storage that can be addressed by the system, and for the purpose of this guide, it affords us the ability to configure the boot process with more ease.

-  Read more about UEFI [here](https://whatis.techtarget.com/definition/Unified-Extensible-Firmware-Interface-UEFI#:~:text=Unified%20Extensible%20Firmware%20Interface%20(UEFI)%20is%20a%20specification%20for%20a,its%20operating%20system%20(OS).&text=Like%20BIOS%2C%20UEFI%20is%20installed,runs%20when%20booting%20a%20computer.)
+Read more about UEFI [here](https://whatis.techtarget.com/definition/Unified-Extensible-Firmware-Interface-UEFI#:~:text=Unified%20Extensible%20Firmware%20Interface%20(UEFI)%20is%20a%20specification%20for%20a,its%20operating%20system%20(OS).&text=Like%20BIOS%2C%20UEFI%20is%20installed,runs%20when%20booting%20a%20computer.).

+  The EFI configuration for a successful macOS boot with OpenCore requires a `BOOT` folder containing BOOTx64.efi (a file that initializes the boot sequence) and an `OC` folder containing necessary OpenCore files.
+Files to be loaded and their settings are defined in `Config.plist`

+  Refer to the [OpenCore EFI Documentation](https://dortania.github.io/docs/latest/Configuration.html) for a detailed explanation of each directory in this repository.

+- #### Config.plist
+  Located in the root of the EFI folder, `Config.plist` defines various files to be loaded during UEFI boot and others to be injected into macOS along with their configurations.
+It also defines the order of precedence with which these files will be loaded.
 - #### Installing and updating Kexts with OpenCore Configurator
   Download the correct Kext version from Github, copy it to `EFI\OC\Kexts` in your USB Installer and also to `Kernel -> Add` in `EFI\OC\Config.plist`.
 It is advisable to store your configured EFI safely and use USB installers to test any new updates or features before moving them to your sytem EFI.
   > The order in which you arrange kexts and SSDTs matters.
 Try as much as possible to retain the arrangement provided in this EFI.
 If you your touchpad stops working, compare your current arrangement with this one and make the necessary corrections.